bitovi/academy/src/javascript/1-js-vs-dom.md

-@page javascript/js-vs-dom JavaScript and the DOM
+@page advanced-javascript-training/js-vs-dom JavaScript and the DOM
-@parent javascript 1
+@parent advanced-javascript-training 1
 @outline 2

 @description Understand the browser ecosystem and how JavaScript